 See Fire Restrictions here.

-A complete pdf document listing of rules and regulations governing public use of Corps of Engineers Water Resources Management Projects can be found at the following link - Title 36 Federal Regulations and New Mexico State Boating Regulations.
+A complete pdf document listing of rules and regulations governing public use of Corps of Engineers Water Resources Management Projects can be found at the following links - Title 36 Federal Regulations; New Mexico State Boating Regulations; New Mexico State Parks Boating website.

 Numbers grow each weekend at what may be the nicest beach in the State of New Mexico.
 Visitors bring pop-up shelters, gas barbeque grills and chairs and spend most of the day having fun at Cochiti Lake.
 The Cochiti Lake staff has been working to make the beach larger, constructing more shelters and providing more parking areas to make everyone welcome.